Greece Moments Greece Moments

 #3 Loutra: Kythnos Thermal Springs

-In the past, Kythnos was officially called Thermia, and it is still called that by some Greeks today.
-According to the name, there is actually a thermal spa in the northernmost village of the island.
-As if by magic, hot thermal water gushes out of the ground below the village church of Agioi Anargyroi.
-Led through half the village via a canal, it flows into a basin by the sea – the natural spa of Loutra is ready.
+In the past, Kythnos was officially called Thermia, and some Greeks still call it that today.
+True to its name, there is actually a thermal spa in the northernmost village on the island.
+Hot thermal water bubbles up from the ground right below the village church of Agioi Anargyroi, as if by magic.
+Channelled through half the village via a canal, it flows into a basin by the sea — and just like that, Loutra’s natural spa is ready.

 Loutra Kythnos Thermia Kykladen